-Oman’s Aflaj Systems: Community-Led Water Management in Practice
+Aflaj Systems in Oman: Community-Led Water Management in Practice

-Across water-scarce regions, communities have developed ways to manage water collectively, ensuring that water is treated as a communal resource shared fairly and used sustainably.
-One of the most striking examples of local water governance are the aflaj in Oman.
-The aflaj supply and irrigation systems are networks of underground tunnels that channel water from springs of wells to villages and farms.
-The community-managed water systems were part of the Shiraka Water Management Programme of 2025 and offered valuable lessons for water governance challenges, particularly in contexts where access to water is limited.
+In Oman, communities in water scarce regions have developed ways to manage water collectively, ensuring that water is treated as a communal resource that is shared fairly and used sustainably.
+The ‘aflaj’ supply and irrigation systems are networks of underground tunnels that channel water from springs of wells to villages and farms.
+Visits to these community-managed water systems were part of our Shiraka Water Management Programme and offered valuable lessons to water practitioners from the MENA-region, where access to water is often limited.

 Participants of the Shiraka Water Management course with aflaj system managers in Izki, Oman.